Monument Valley, Utah

 Start at the visitor center, then drive along the only road.
 The road is a 17-mile dirt loop that takes you in and around the mesas.
 There are numerous stops along the way where you can pull over for photos or buy wares from the Navajo people.

-• You get to sit in the back of a truck while your guide drives through the desert.
+You get to sit in the back of a truck while your guide drives through the desert.
 Feeling the air and dust on your skin makes you feel more connected with the land instead of being closed up inside a car.
+Your Navajo guide will point out all the best viewpoints for photos, and will also be happy to take photos of you.

 My thoughts on the tour was that it’s expensive considering half of the tour is doing the same stuff as the self-drive loop, BUT I honestly think that you just can’t get the same experience doing it yourself, so the cost was worth it.
 If you want the full Monument Valley desert experience, the tour is going to be the best option.